 Not to get all Kardashian on you, but you might be surprised at how much literally saying thank you — like, out loud — to someone working on a holiday can make a difference.
-The next time you share a shift with your colleagues scheduled on Thanksgiving, or if you find yourself in urgent care with a sick kid the day of, take a quick second say thanks.
+The next time you share a shift with your colleagues scheduled on Christmas, or if you find yourself in urgent care with a sick kid the day of, take a quick second say thanks.

 Drop off holiday hand lotion

 As a healthcare worker, you know all the hand-washing you’re required to do dries out your skin.
 When I worked as a nurse, I got unreasonably excited about pocket-sized lotions that I could keep in my scrubs for a scented pick-me-up between patients.
 With holiday sales, like this one Bath and Body Works, you can affordably buy a batch to drop off at your hospital or office.
 Just avoid petroleum-based lotions because they ruin latex gloves.